quicklyco/android-sdk-examples/ZowdowDirectApiExample/README.md

 ## Architecture

-The architectural pattern of this app is a pretty classical implementation of Model-View-Presenter architecture.
-Without Domain/Repository layers for now, as suggestions caching is not implemented yet.

-The project consists of 5 key packages on the surface:
+The project consists of 3 key packages on the surface:

 *   **injection** consists of Dagger modules and components.
 For now, there is a single module called `NetworkModule` and it provides the access to Retrofit-service classes that represent request calls